lloydmeta/enumeratum/README.md

 `$ sbt "project circe-aggregate" +clean +publish-signed`

 Should publish all needed artefacts.
 Note that `sbt circe-aggregate/publish-signed` will not work (ScalaJS gets skipped).

+## Contributions

+Issues and PRs are more than welcome.

+* For bug fixes, enhancements, version bumps etc: please feel free to send a PR or issue
+* For _new_ integrations: these are generally bigger investments, and not all projects are a good fit to be maintained by me, so it would be a good idea to send an issue first to gauge interest and fit.
+If you feel it's a faster/better to have a concrete PR to discuss things with, by all means, feel free to go that route too.